-- 3. Joint Meeting of Counsel: Plaintiff is charged with arranging a meeting of all counsel at least 30 days prior to trial.
-Attendance is mandatory by the attorneys who will actually be trying the case. - 4.
-Motions to Continue: Trials are set with the agreement of all parties.
-If counsel believes the trial date is not workable, an immediate request for continuance should be made.
-All Motions to Continue must be (1) in writing; (2) signed by the attorney and the parties requesting same; (3) identify the position of opposing counsel on the motion; (4) set forth when the parties will be ready for trial, if granted; and, (5) comply with Fla.R.Civ.P.
+Motions to Continue must be (1) in writing; (2) be signed by the attorney and the parties requesting same; (3) identify the position of opposing counsel on the motion; (4) set forth when the parties will be ready for trial, if granted; and, (5) comply with Fla.R.Civ.P.
 1.460.
 Stipulated Motions to Continue will not result in the trial being continued unless and until the Court reviews the motion and enters an order on same.
 The Court may require a hearing on the Motion.

-CASE MANAGEMENT CONFERENCE
+CASE MANAGEMENT HEARING

-A Case Management Conference will be utilized to discuss witness issues, jury instructions issues, audiovisual equipment needs, need for interpreters, time allotment for voir dire, opening and closing, responsibility for obtaining the court reporter, and other trial related issues.
-Case Management Conference is NOT the time to handle Motions to Continue or discovery issues as these matters must have been raised and heard well before the case management Conference.
-PARTIES SHOULD BE READY TO TRY THEIR CASES AS OF THE CASE MANAGEMENT CONFERENCE.
+A Case Management Hearing will be utilized to discuss witness issues, jury instructions issues, audiovisual equipment needs, need for interpreters, time allotment for voir dire, opening and closing, responsibility for obtaining the court reporter, and other trial related issues2.
+Case Management Hearing is NOT the time to handle Motions to Continue or discovery issues as these matters must have been raised and heard well before the case management hearing.
+PARTIES SHOULD BE READY TO TRY THEIR CASES AS OF THE CASE MANAGEMENT HEARING.